 - To have the right to due process review when any limitation to your rights is proposed or is alleged to have taken place;

-- To receive services regardless of your gender, race, creed, marital status, national origin, disability or age;
+- To receive services regardless of your gender, race, creed, marital status, national origin, disability, sexual orientation or age;

-- To be free from physical, verbal, mental and sexual abuse and neglect;
+- To be free from physical, verbal, mental and sexual abuse, neglect or exploitation;

 - To be free from chemical and physical restraint;

-- To receive appropriate humane and high quality services and supports as determined by your support team, which may include, but not be limited to, you, your parents, your guardian or other authorized representative;
+- To have access to your personal records.receive appropriate humane and high quality services and supports as determined by your support team, which may include, but not be limited to, you, your parents, your guardian or other authorized representative;

 - To receive these services and supports in the most integrated setting appropriate for your particular needs;